Shay Collective Newsletters

 OIL PROCESSING METHODS AND WHAT THEY ALL MEAN

-Cold Pressed?
-Solvent?
+Expeller Pressed vs. Cold Pressed?
 Expeller?
 Virgin?
-What all that means in the world of oils and vegetable butters.
+What does all that mean in the world of oils and vegetable kinds of butter?

-There have been a lot of questions about the way our natural carrier oils/vegetable butters are made and how that affects their quality.
-There are three oil extraction methods from fruits, nuts, and seeds: solvent extracted, expeller pressed, and cold pressed.
-Please note that not all oils/butters are available in cold pressed.
-We carry everything created through the cold pressed/virgin oil extraction process if it is available.
-Expeller pressed is our second option, but again, not all oils are available in these two formats.
+There have been a lot of questions about the way our natural carrier oils/vegetable butter are made and how that affects their quality.
+There are three oil extraction methods from fruits, nuts, and seeds: solvent extracted, expeller pressed, and cold-pressed.
+Please note that not all oils/butter are available in cold-pressed.
+We carry everything created through the cold-pressed/virgin oil extraction process if it is available.
+Expeller-pressed oil is our second option, but again, not all oils are available in these two formats.

 Expeller Pressed Oils

 This oil extraction method is exactly as it sounds- physically expressing the fruit/nuts/seeds to separate the fats, rather than using a chemical process.
-Expeller pressing uses a pressure method to extract the oil, but during the process, it can heat up to above 140°F, so it is technically not “cold processed.”
-Expeller pressed oils can also be RBD and/or winterized the same as solvent extracted oils (physical or chemical).
+The difference between expeller-pressed vs. cold-pressed oils is that the expeller pressing uses a pressure method of extraction, but during the process, it can heat up to above 140°F, so it is technically not “cold processed.”
+Expeller-pressed oils can also be RBD and/or winterized the same as solvent-extracted oils (physical or chemical).
 Expeller pressing removes about 87-95% of the oils from the nuts/seeds, making it the second most efficient.

 Cold Pressed Oils

-During the cold pressed oil extraction process, the fruit/nuts/seeds are pressed using either a bladder press (used with softer fruits), hydraulic press, or low resistance expeller pressing so as not to exceed the 122°F temperature requirement.
-Cold pressing is the least efficient method, leaving much of oil in the fruit/nuts/seeds.
-Cold pressed oils can also be RBD and/or winterize, generally only using physical methods and no chemicals to maintain the integrity of the oils.
-RBD cold pressed oils will have a more consistent color/flavor to them than non-RBD versions (virgin or virgin organic).
+The difference between expeller pressed vs cold pressed oil extraction is that during the latter process, the fruit/nuts/seeds are pressed using either a bladder press (used with softer fruits), hydraulic press, or low resistance expeller pressing so as not to exceed the 122°F temperature requirement.
+Cold pressing is the least efficient method, leaving much of the oil in the fruit/nuts/seeds.
+Cold-pressed oils can also be RBD and/or winterized, generally only using physical methods and no chemicals to maintain the integrity of the oils.
+RBD cold-pressed oils will have a more consistent color/flavor than non-RBD versions (virgin or virgin organic).

 Virgin Oils

-Virgin oils are from the second press of the oils, leaving a fully intact fat but without the stronger smell/flavor of extra virgin.
-Virgin oils are excellent choices both for food and for skincare as the enzymes and active acids remain in the oils much more than ones that have been refined.
+Virgin oils are from the second press of the oil extraction process, leaving a fully intact fat but without the stronger smell/flavor of extra virgin.
+Virgin oils are excellent choices both for food and for skin care as the enzymes and active acids remain in the oils much more than the ones that have been refined.
 Virgin oils will have the characteristic smell and color, so if you do not want those to affect your end products you should select RBD oils.
-Most of our skincare specialty oils are virgin, cold pressed oils.
+Most of our skincare specialty oils are virgin, cold-pressed oils.

 Leave a Reply